sethhammell/realistic-chess-puzzles/README.md

 # realistic-chess-puzzles
-Python app that allows the user to train with realistic chess puzzles as well as study and retry mistakes
+React Flask app that allows the user to train with realistic chess puzzles as well as study and retry mistakes

 ## Server Scripts